 The Undergraduate Interdisciplinary Studies Programme in Language and Communication focuses on the study and use of language and languages in society.
 It is an interdisciplinary programme and therefore reflects different approaches among the departments that contribute to the programme.
 The programme aims to produce graduates who are broadly skilled in the areas of language and communication and will fulfill a need in the community for linguistically versatile and intellectually fluent leaders.
-Admission is on the basis of academic record including at least a minimum C grade in the Use of English AS-level exam.
+Admission is on the basis of academic record including at least a minimum C grade in the Use of English AS-level examination.

-Prospective majors in Language and Communication must, as a co-requisite, be accepted to take a major in either Chinese, English, French, German, Japanese Studies, Linguistics, Linguistics and Philosophy, or Spanish, or a minor in a language programme for which a major is not available.
-Prospective majors must also pass the prerequisite course LCOM1001 in their first year, and the required courses for enrolment in the co-requisite major.
-Prospective minors are also required to pass LCOM1001 in their first year.
+Prospective majors in Language and Communication must, as a co-requisite, be accepted to take one of the following majors or minors:

+A major in either Chinese, English, French, German, Human Language Technology, Japanese Studies, Linguistics, Linguistics and Philosophy or Spanish (offered by the Faculty of Arts); or a major in Psychology, Media and Cultural Studies (offered by the Faculty of Social Sciences); or a minor in a language programme (offered by the Faculty of Arts) for which a major is not available; or a minor in Journalism and Media Studies (offered by the Faculty of Social Sciences).

+Prospective majors must also pass the prerequisite course LCOM1001 in their first year with at least a satisfactory result (C grade, 53%), and the required courses for enrolment in the co-requisite major.
+Prospective minors are also required to pass LCOM1001 in their first year with at least a satisfactory result (C grade, 53%).
-The Major

-A major in Language and Communication consists of 48 credits taken in the second and third years of the programme, consisting of 24 credits of 'core' courses, and a further 24 credits of 'elective' courses, as listed below.
+A major in Language and Communication consists of 48 credits taken in the second and third years of the programme.
+Students have to take the compulsory course LCOM2001 (6 credits), 30 credits of 'core' courses, and a further 12 credits of 'elective' courses, as listed below.
 Students should note that any courses taken for the co-requisite major may not be counted towards the major in Language and Communication.
 Students are also asked to note that departmental pre-requisites for both 'core' and 'elective' courses must be met unless otherwise waived.